fossil-lab/codelab-using-meson/README.md

 ## Conclusion:

 Congratulations!
-You have successfully completed the "Meson Build System with Fossil Logic Core Library" codelab.
-Feel free to adapt this template for your own codelabs, exploring different aspects of Meson and FLL.
+You have successfully completed the "Meson Build System" codelab.
+Feel free to adapt this template for your own codelabs, exploring different aspects of Meson.

-Happy coding and learning with Meson and Fossil Logic! 🚀
+Happy coding and learning with Meson! 🚀